Dental Crowns – Annapolis, MD

 As long as you follow these care tips and are diligent about maintaining your at-home hygiene routine, your dental crown can last up to 15 years.
 Plus, when you visit our dental office regularly, we’ll be able to inspect it and make any repairs or replacements if necessary.
 This will help you avoid any dental emergencies or unexpected visits to our dental office down the road.

 Dental Crown FAQs

 Are you interested in restoring a decayed, cracked, or otherwise damaged tooth with a dental crown?
-Dr. Neil Vanik has been helping patients in Annapolis restore their smile for over three decades now!
+Dr. Vanik has been helping patients in Annapolis restore their smile for over three decades now!
 If you have specific questions you would like answered before moving forward, we would love to help you during a one-on-one appointment with our experienced staff.
 Until then, we have listed a few frequently asked questions below!

 What Can I Expect From the Process of Getting Dental Crowns?

 Whether this is your first dental crown or it has been a few years since you’ve needed one, it’s natural to wonder what exactly the process entails.
 While each patient’s needs are unique, the process is typically broken down into a few steps.
 First, our team will prepare your tooth so it fits seamlessly underneath your new restoration.
 From there, we will take an impression of your mouth and place a temporary crown over your tooth while your permanent one is crafted in the lab.
 Once it is complete, you will come back to our office for the placement of your permanent crown!